W. Germany

 Post World War II West Germany Jewelry History - 1949 to 1990—The German Empire originated in 1871 and was called Germany until the end of World War II.
 In 1949, it split into West and East Germany.
 East and West Germany reunited in October 1990, and became known as Germany again.

-gemstones or quartz.
-During those early years matching sets of filigree metal were designed and
+They also produced lovely glass jewelry, which imitated precious gemstones or quartz.
+During those early years matching sets of filigree metal were designed and produced by hand.
+These handmade designs were similar to those of Miriam Haskell, Original by Robert, Stanley Hagler and De Mario.

-Having trouble with the small sizes of
+Having trouble with the small sizes of yesteryear?
+Well, most of us do!

-The ladies were smaller than the women of today.
 NO Problem, be sure to check out our necklace extenders.